 - Third parties may be restricted by a non-compete agreement signed by a former employee.
 This most frequently arises when a company seeks to enforce a non-compete against a former employee and his or her new employer.
 There are various legal claims which may be brought against the new employer – including tort claims for interfering with the non-compete contract between former employee and former employer.
 But even the restrictions of the actual non-compete agreement itself can be extended to the new employer particularly in situations where the new employer aided the former employee in breaching the non-compete agreement or where the new employer may be owned, operated, or controlled in any way by the former employee.

 ROBERTS MEANS, LLC: Cost Effective Litigation Experts

-ROBERTS MEANS, LLC is an Indianapolis boutique law firm representing businesses and employees in various business litigation matters of drafting, negotiating, enforcing and litigating non-compete agreements and restrictive covenants.
+ROBERTS MEANS, LLC is an Carmel boutique law firm representing businesses and employees in various business litigation matters of drafting, negotiating, enforcing and litigating non-compete agreements and restrictive covenants.
 We offer cost-effective and responsive legal services for clients ranging from individuals and business owners, to local small and mid-sized businesses, to national companies.

 For additional information concerning non-compete agreements, please feel free to call ROBERTS MEANS, LLC at (317) 353-3600 or contact us via email if you have any questions.